NBISweden/workshop-reproducible-research/pages/nextflow/nextflow-2-the-basics.md

 This is the opposite of Snakemake, where we define a workflow and then ask Snakemake to give us a final output we know it can create - *pull*.

 * Now it's your turn!
-Move back to the workflow root and change the it to use the `b.txt` input file and give you the `b.upper.txt` instead.
+Move back to the workflow root and make it use the `b.txt` input file and give you the `b.upper.txt` instead.

 * Run your workflow and make sure it works before you move on.